lize-alberts/lize-alberts.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Human-Centred Artificial Intelligence
-  - Conversational User Interface Evaluation
+  - Large Language Model Ethics and Evaluation
   - Cognitive and Computational Linguistics
-  - The Ethics of Interaction and Behavioural Design
+  - The Ethics of Interaction/Behavioural Design
   - Wellbeing-Supportive Technologies

 # Education to show in About widget